Change of Status

 - Reenter the United States with the F-1 or J-1 student documentation

 Travel is generally the fastest and most efficient way to change status.
-We recommend you to research waiting times and visa information on the Department of State website and consult a qualified immigration attorney if you have questions about whether traveling to gain F-1 or J-1 status is the best option for you.
+We recommend researching current wait times and visa information on the Department of State website and consult a qualified immigration attorney with questions about whether traveling to gain F-1 or J-1 status is the best option.

-If you cannot travel, you may be eligible to submit an application to USCIS to change status while remaining in the United States if you meet the following eligibility requirements:
+For those who cannot travel, the Office of Global Services (OGS) recommends consulting with an experienced immigration attorney prior to filing the Form I-539 with USCIS.
+You may be eligible to submit an application to USCIS to change status while remaining in the United States if the following eligibility requirements are met:

 - You are maintaining your current nonimmigrant status

 - Your current period of authorized stay has not expired and will not expire more than 30 days prior to your Georgetown program start date

 - You have no previous violations of status

 - Your current status does not prohibit a change of status application through USCIS*

 - Individuals admitted under the visa waiver program cannot change to F-1 or J-1 status.